Python-Test-Engineer/earl2025/05_demo_cline.md

 ## CLINE:

-I have a CSV for some sales data.
+I have some sample rows of CSV data.
 Make a simple ETL and data analysis programme for it to show plots and graphs.
-Create a folder earl_cline_demo for this and store all files in this folder.
+Create a folder earl_cline_demo_2 for this and store all files in this folder.

+**Graphs and chart images will be saved in the folder `earl_cline_demo/output/plots` as individual images not combined**

 sales_data = [
     ['Date', 'Product', 'Quantity', 'Unit_Price', 'Total'],